ysenousy/ACC-Explainability-AEC/README.md

 # ACC-Explainability-AEC

-A comprehensive system for checking architectural energy code compliance in BIM (Building Information Modeling) using a layered architecture that combines data extraction, rule-based checking, and AI-driven reasoning with explainable outputs.
+A comprehensive system for checking architectural code compliance in BIM (Building Information Modeling) using a layered architecture that combines data extraction, rule-based checking, and AI-driven reasoning with explainable outputs.

 ---